Early Childhood Education Fast Track (ECE) (International)

 In the Early Childhood Education Program we believe that learning is based on an intricate balance of theory and practice.
 The field placement experiences provide learning opportunities that can be expanded and clarified with the theoretical knowledge gleaned from classes.
 Therefore, we recommend that, whenever possible, students enroll in a field placement course in conjunction with their other classes.
 It is considered in the students' best interest that there is no separation of theory and practice.

-Field Placement courses are designed to be taken sequentially for ECE International F.T. - Waterloo:
+Field Placement courses are designed to be taken sequentially for Early Childhood Education International Fast Track (ECE) International - Waterloo:

 FPLT1470 Field Placement I